The first ARKit apps reveal how Apple's AR works

 It only does tables and floors

 Some of the not-so-secret-sauce behind ARKit is that it can detect flat surfaces, like tables, floors and the tops of chairs, and allow virtual objects to look like they're realistically sitting on top.
-(Characters, like The Little Hungry Caterpillar, will know not to fall off!)
+(Characters, like the Very Hungry Caterpillar, will know not to fall off!)
 We discovered it even works on glossy, reflective floors.

 But ARKit can't currently detect complex surfaces like curved couch cushions, or even vertical surfaces like walls.
-You might be able to place a virtual IKEA futon in your room, but you won't be able to hang a virtual flatscreen.
+You might be able to place a virtual IKEA futon in your room, but you won't be able to hang a virtual flat-screen TV.
 Not yet, anyhow.

 It's only for the rear cameras (for now)